KennethWussmann/panthora/README.md

 ## Real-World Application

-To see Tory in action, explore the detailed guide on **Managing a Home Library**.
-This example illustrates how Tory's core principles can be applied to organize and share a personal book collection, demonstrating the system's flexibility and versatility in a familiar setting.
+To see Panthora in action, explore the detailed guide on **Managing a Home Library**.
+This example illustrates how Panthora's core principles can be applied to organize and share a personal book collection, demonstrating the system's flexibility and versatility in a familiar setting.

 [Explore the Home Library Example](./docs/usage/example-home-library.md)

 ## Contribute

-As Tory evolves, your input is invaluable.
-I encourage you to test Tory, share your feedback, and contribute ideas to enhance its development.
+As Panthora evolves, your input is invaluable.
+I encourage you to test Panthora, share your feedback, and contribute ideas to enhance its development.
 Found a bug or have a feature in mind?
 Create an issue and let me know!